 Science at Foundation Stage is covered in the 'Understanding the World' area of the EYFS Curriculum.
 It is introduced indirectly through activities that encourage every child to explore, problem solve, observe, predict, think, make decisions and talk about the world around them.

-During their first year at our school children will explore4 creatures, peoples, plants and objects in their natural environments.
+During their first year at school our children will explore creatures, people, plants and objects in their natural environments.
 They will observe and manipulate objects and materials to identify differences and similarities.
-They will also learn about senses, feelings or listening to sounds in the environment such as sirens or farm animals.
-They will make observations of plants and animals and explain why some things occur and talk about changes.
+They will also learn to use their senses, feeling dough or listening to sounds in the environment, such as sirens or farm animals.
+They will make observations of animals and plants and explain why some things occur and talk about changes.
 Children will be encouraged to ask questions about why things happen and how things work.
-Children will also be asked questions about what they think will happen to help them communicate, investigate, record and evaluate findings.
+Children will also be asked questions about what they think will happen to help them communicate, plan, investigate, record and evaluate findings.